loqtor/react-speech-recognizer/README.md

 1. Expose all of the `SpeechRecognition` events.
 2. Try to put this in TypeScript.
 I already have a branch in the repo where the entire thing is typed, but I could not get it to properly build into an npm Module.
 3. Actually, perhaps...
 Redesign the whole thing?
-I think this could be an enhancer.
-More like an HOC and take it from there. ut for now, I think it's cool. :)
+I think this could be an Enhancer.
+More like an HOC and take it from there.
+But for now, I think it's cool. :)